Tom and Jerry (2021 American film): Casting

 In March 2019, it was reported that Zoey Deutch and Olivia Cooke were frontrunners for the lead live-action role of Kayla, "who teams up with Tom to stop the pesky Jerry from ruining an important event for herself".
-Additionally, Jennifer Lawrence, Camila Cabello, Yara Shahidi, Kelly Marie Tran, Becky G, Isabela Moner, Kathryn Love Newton, Margaret Constance Williams and Olivia Hastings Holt were all in consideration for the role.
+Additionally, Jennifer Lawrence, Camila Cabello, Yara Shahidi, Kelly Marie Tran, Becky G, Isabela Moner, Kathryn Love Newton, Maisie Williams and Olivia Holt were all in consideration for the role.
 In April, Chloë Grace Moretz was in final negotiations to star in the film.
 Moretz described Kayla as "a lot like Jerry" and as "a girl who gunned for what she wanted to achieve but realizes that time and honesty is what will prevail in the end", as well as "a total goofball", the latter aspect allowing her to "lean into who [she is] in real life".
 She felt that the film "really does harken back to the Tom and Jerry we love".

 Later that month, in March 2019, it was reported that Peter Dinklage was considered for the role of Terrance, Kayla's boss and the human antagonist of the film.
 In May 2019, Michael Peña joined the cast in the role Dinklage was eyed for.
 Colin Jost, Ken Jeong, Rob Delaney, Jordan Bolger and Pallavi Sharda were added to the cast in July.
 Patsy Ferran was revealed to be part of the cast in September 2019.
 According to Story, "Everybody was starting with a shared knowledge of these characters and kind of got what the movie should be".
 In November 2020, Nicky Jam and Lil Rel Howery revealed that they have been cast in the film in voice roles.
 On December 2, 2020, Jam revealed that he will be the voice of Butch Cat in the film.